About me

 I'm Chris, and online I also go by "VdoP".

-After my PhD I spent almost two years at Fraunhofer IPM as developer and project lead.
-Quite frankly, I needed a job, and I had met my girlfriend during my PhD (now my wife), so staying in Freiburg for a while made total sense.
-That chapter taught me the difference between clever prototypes and software people rely on in real projects.
-It also sparked my long-term interest in architecture and maintainability.
+Just under two years at Fraunhofer IPM followed, as developer and project lead.
+I had met my girlfriend during my PhD (now my wife), Freiburg felt right to stay in for a while, and IPM offered exactly the kind of applied work I wanted next.
+That chapter taught me the difference between clever prototypes and software people rely on in real projects, and it sparked my long-term interest in architecture and maintainability.

 On the technical side, I got to work on computer vision projects.
-I cannot share much, but one has a public youtube video: here.
+I cannot share much, but one has a public demo on YouTube.
 One project in particular was heavy CUDA/OpenGL interop on NVIDIA GPUs: pushing single executors to the limit while keeping multi-client throughput stable.
-Challenging work, great people, and lots of lessons I still use today.
+That pipeline still shapes how I think about throughput vs. latency tradeoffs today.

 rendered image of large angle spectrometer from TGEANT